cloudmesh/classes/docs/source/projects.rst

 Project Team Up
 ------------------------

-* Use Slack #Project to find members and discuss (up to 3 person recommended)
+* Use The discussion to find members and discuss (up to 3 person recommended)
 * Individual project is allowed

 Supported Projects